 Milking high-producing dairy cows is a responsible job.
 The good milker handles cows quietly and efficiently, following sanitary procedures and correct milking techniques.
 The milker ensures sanitation of all milking equipment and cleanliness in the milking parlour.
 A milker's duties also often include feeding, care of young stock, barn cleaning and maintenance, record keeping, and machine operation.
 Work is often divided into a morning and evening shift; sometimes a milker lives on the employer's farm.
 The full-time Milker Technician program prepares students for this type of employment.
 Upon successful completion of the program, students receive a Milker Technician certificate.

+Applicants should be in good physical health and have reliable transportation and a valid driver's license.
 Students must provide their own transportation to and from the training farm and be willing to work flexible hours.
 Persons most likely to succeed will enjoy working with animals.
 Class attendance at all sessions is mandatory.

 To fulfill the requirements for the Milker Technician certificate, students must complete all course work, including two dairy farm practica.
 With instructor's consent, both practica may be completed at the same host farm, if the practica are designed to progressively develop the student's competence in milking and its attendant responsibilities, on a commercial dairy farm.